mnezh/cloudtalkative/README.md

 ## Running tests and reports

+The test framework can be executed either directly on the host machine using npm scripts, or through the provided **Makefile** and **Docker** for a standardized Continuous Integration (CI) environment.

+### Docker Workflow (Recommended for CI)

+This workflow uses the `cloudtalkative` Docker image and the `Makefile` to ensure environment consistency.
+All reports are generated to the host machine's `./reports` directory via volume mounting.

+- Build the project Docker image: `make build`
+- Run all functional tests (API/E2E): `make test`
+- Run load tests (uses the official `grafana/k6` image): `make test-load`

+### Host Workflow (Requires local dependencies)

 Functional, API, E2E, and Load tests can be executed using the npm scripts defined in `package.json`.
 The optional environment variable `REPORT_DIR` can be used to customize the output folder (defaults to `reports`).

 - Run all Playwright tests (API and E2E): `npm test`